nacheteam/Ensemble-Outlier-Analysis/doc/_build/html/_sources/models.rst.txt

 This model has one single parameter:

 - num_iter: This is the number of times the subsamping technique is used in each component of the model.

+- verbose: boolean value indicating if the progress should be printed.

 The model has three main modules: the distance-based, the dependency-based and the density-based.